Do You Have These 5 Bad Dental Habits?

 Ask your dentist or hygienist what toothbrush might be best to maintain your dental health.

-Dental Care Problem 5: Not Brushing or Flossing Properly
+Dental Care Problem 5: Not Brushing, Flossing, or Rinsing Properly

-Some people floss and brush their teeth regularly, but not often enough.
+Some people brush, floss, and rinse their teeth regularly, but not often enough.
 You should aim to brush twice a day, and be sure to replace your manual toothbrush or electric toothbrush head every three or four months.

 Flossing teeth should be done daily, too.
 If you aren't sure if you floss properly -- and dentists say many people aren’t -- ask your dentist or your hygienist for a demonstration on your next visit.